-The main technical challenge with fusion is that the fusion reaction can only occur when the gaseous fuel atoms are compressed together with enormous force.
-The energy to create this compression can come from magnets, lasers, or other energy sources.48 Because enormous energy is required to contain and compress fusion fuel to cause the reaction to occur, thus far no commercial company has been able to gain more energy out of a fusion reaction than they put in to cause and contain the reaction.49 Fusion could become a viable option for New York’s energy supply only if and when a company can demonstrate the ability to achieve net positive power generation from fusion at a competitive cost.
+The main technical challenge with fusion is that the fusion reaction can only occur when the fuel atoms are at extremely high temperatures – requiring heating and compression to achieve the required temperatures and fuel density.
+The energy to create this heating and compression can come from magnets, lasers, or other energy sources.48 Creating, controlling, and confining these reactions under the conditions required for fusion fuel reactions to occur is extremely challenging and thus far no commercial company has been able to gain more energy out of a fusion reaction than they put in to cause and contain the reaction.49 Fusion could become a viable option for New York’s energy supply only if and when a company can demonstrate the ability to achieve net positive power generation from fusion at a competitive cost.

-Nevertheless, several companies are pursuing commercial fusion and making progress towards the goal of net positive power output.
+Nevertheless, several companies are pursuing commercial fusion energy and making progress towards the goal of net positive power output.
 Some of these companies aspire to commercialization timelines that make them relevant for the state to consider as part of its further energy planning.
 For example, Commonwealth Fusion Systems claims that it will have a commercial power generator operating “within the next decade.”50

 This and other claimed fusion reactor timelines may be unrealistic, but even with a longer commercialization period some consideration of this technology may be warranted.
-If commercially successful, fusion power has the potential to unlock enormous amounts of carbon-free heat and power ideal for supplementing wind and solar energy.
+If commercially successful, fusion power has the potential to unlock enormous amounts of carbon-free heat and power ideal for complementing wind and solar energy.
 Fusion plants use no uranium-based fuels and therefore eliminate the need for a complex and environmentally difficult fuel supply chain as well as geopolitical and national security issues associated with fission fuels.
 Although the fusion reaction itself produces high amounts of radiation when operating, the reaction leaves behind relatively short-lived nuclear waste